bioimagesuiteweb/bisweb/doc/DesktopAppsWithElectron.md

             if (!electronopts.save)
                 cmd = window.BISELECTRON.dialog.showOpenDialog;

-If the filter is the word "DIRECTORY" use the special call to electron.showOpenDialog below
+If the filter is the word "DIRECTORY" use the special call to `electron.showOpenDialog` below,

             if (electronopts.filters === "DIRECTORY") {
                 cmd(null, {